kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 The following assumes a Unix environment — macOS or Linux.
 If on Windows, [get WSL](https://learn.microsoft.com/en-us/windows/wsl/install) first.
-In general, Kinode OS does not support Windows.
+In general, Kinode does not support Windows.

 ## Acquiring Rust and the Kinode Development Tools (`kit`)